magento/devdocs/guides/v2.3/comp-mgr/cli/cli-upgrade.md

 There are two ways to upgrade your Magento application to 2.3:
 1. Manual: [Upgrade using the command line].
 2. Semi-automated: [Upgrade using the script].
-The upgrading scenario is the same from the system's point of view, excepting that several steps are automated using the PHP script.
+The upgrading scenario is the same from the system's point of view except that several steps are automated using the PHP script.

 {:.bs-callout .bs-callout-warning}
-The both ways require to comply with the pre-upgrade checklist.
+Both ways require that you comply with the pre-upgrade checklist.

 {:.bs-callout .bs-callout-info}
 If you cloned the Magento 2 GitHub repository, you **cannot** use this method to upgrade.
 Instead, see [Update the Magento application].